MeetMaratha/Solid-Waste-Collection/README.md

 - Speed of each truck is taken as 50 km/hour (13.88 m/s).
 - For 2 trucks in each ward total coverage is in range 35 to 45
 - For 3 trucks in each ward total coverage is in range 53 to 66
-- For 4 trucks in each ward total coverage is in range 78 to 95
+- For 4 trucks in each ward total coverage is in range 78 to 85
+- For 5 trucks in each ward we have total coverage above 90 for all wards

 ### Folder structure and files
 - Chandigarh QGIS : It contains all files related to QGIS we have used.